RakaPrasetyaHidayat/SawalaLearnHub-Backend_dev/README.md

 LearnHub Backend API
-Overview
+Introduction

-LearnHub Backend API is a centralized backend service designed as the core API layer for the entire LearnHub ecosystem.
+LearnHub Backend API is the core backend service that powers the entire LearnHub ecosystem.
+It is designed as a centralized, platform-agnostic API that manages all business logic, data flow, and authorization rules across LearnHub applications.

+Rather than building separate backends for each client, LearnHub adopts a single backend architecture, ensuring consistency, scalability, and long-term maintainability.

-It serves as the single source of truth for all LearnHub data, business logic, and system processes.
+This API serves as the single source of truth for all LearnHub-related data and operations.

-The API is frontend-agnostic, meaning it is not coupled to any specific client application.
-This enables seamless integration across multiple platforms while maintaining consistent business rules and data integrity.
+Supported Client Applications

-LearnHub Backend API can be consumed by:
+The LearnHub Backend API can be consumed by multiple types of applications, including:

 🌐 Web Applications